oleroma/Grip/readme.md

 All versions would be released as separate 3mf for orca slicer as soon as they tested out sufficiently starting from solid versions and then following the complexity.
 Project is tuned for FDM 3D printers, but potentially is good for SLA, SLA, especially hollow version.

-Cool thing about sticks, they can be full size and with shields, same for left and right stick on this mod thanks to capped buttons and thinner wheel that will feature custom wheel support.
-Smaller button shafts and thinner wheel gives just enough space to feature full size Right stick with shield.

 **CURRENT STATE**:
 Everything is working, assembles and fits.